ftes/dcon-elixir/index.md

 Note:
 01:00
-- Who needs this anyways?
+- Show of hands: Who needs this?
 - Sounds pretty unspecific, no?
 - Let's zoom in